bwilkins812/SuperheroSightings/README.md

 # SuperheroSightings
 My Software Guild Milestone 9 and Capstone project:  Superhero Sightings

 The Superhero Sightings project was the culmination of my Software Guild coursework.
 In this project I was able to demonstrate my proficiency in everything I had learned throughout the course.
-This is a web MVC app that uses a relational database that I created along with Spring security.
+This is a Spring MVC web app that uses a relational database that I created along with Spring security.
 Application security is limited to three types:  anonymous, sidekick(user), and admin.
 It is possible to add as many users or admins within the program as desired.
 It is also possible to change roles; e.g., an user can be changed to an admin or an admin can be changed to a user.
 Users and admins can also be removed from the system.
 All passwords are encoded using BCrypt.
 _______________________________________________________________________________________________________________

 Anonymous Access Screenhots